Introduction

 Law and Politics have a deep connection.
 The two subjects are closely related to each other for it is the training received to become a lawyer that hones one’s quality as a leader.

-The exact time about the formation of this connection might be a bit difficult to trace.
-But, this does not change the fact that the two have been closely related since ancient times- this is not a territorial phenomenon but a global one.
+Tracing the exact origins of this connection is difficult.
+But this does not change the fact that the two have been closely intertwined since ancient times, and this is not limited to any one country or region, but is a truly global phenomenon.

 Law & Politics: The Past and the Present

-• From Mohandas Karamchand Gandhi to Ram Jethmalani, politics has seen an abundance of lawyers in the past and the present.
+• From Mohandas Karamchand Gandhi to Abhishek Manu Singhvi, politics has seen an abundance of lawyers in the past and the present.

 • Looking back, the freedom movement and the constituent assembly were driven by lawyers.
 Sardar VallabbhaiPatel, BR Ambedkar, C Rajagopalachari were all lawyers.